saniaarif22/PlOtter/README.md

   - Run the executable which then generates a SVG 'hello.svg' as output
   > ./a.out

-  - Open the svg using a browser to view
+  - Open the svg file (hello.svg) in a browser to view